Trevor Taylor (racing driver): Early career

-Trevor Taylor was born in Sheffield, the son of a garage owner from Rotherham.
+Trevor Patrick Taylor was born in Sheffield, the son of a garage owner from Rotherham.
 He began his racing career in 500 cc Formula Three racing, initially in a Staride and later a Cooper-Norton.
 Ten victories in 1958 earned him the British Formula Three Championship.
 After a frustrating year in 1959 spent with his own Formula Two Cooper, he received an invitation to run his Lotus 18 as a second works car for 1960.
 He finished equal first in the Formula Junior championship with Jim Clark, although he competed in two more races that counted towards the championship than Clark who was already driving regularly for Team Lotus in Formula One.
 Taylor went on to win the title on his own account in 1961.
 At the end of 1961, Taylor got a regular Formula One drive with Team Lotus and proved competitive with Clark and Moss in the South African series in December 1961.